internetarchive/dweb-archive/README.md

 See [Dweb document index](https://github.com/internetarchive/dweb-transports/blob/master/DOCUMENTINDEX.md) for a list of the repos that make up the Internet Archive's Dweb project, and an index of other documents.

 ## Release notes
+* 0.1.48: Repeatable metadata;
+* 0.1.49: config button; IAReactComponent;
-* unrelease: Set title on window from item title, or query.
+* 0.1.50: Set title on window from item title, or query.